Jacques Sadoul (politician): Comintern Congress and Odessa episode

-In late 1918, a French expeditionary corps commanded by Louis Franchet d'Espèrey entered the Ukraine and attempted to contain Bolshevik penetration (see Southern Russia intervention).
+In late 1918, a French expeditionary corps commanded by Louis Franchet d'Espèrey entered Ukraine and attempted to contain Bolshevik penetration (see Southern Russia intervention).
 The Russian government dispatched Sadoul, by then an officer in the Red Army, on a mission to spread anti-war and mutinous propaganda (including Vive la République des Soviets!) among the French troops.
 The French commanders recorded that the effect of such work was pervasive and infuriating, leading them to capture and execute the Communist Group's Jeanne Labourde in retaliation.

 Upon his return to Moscow, Sadoul became directly implicated in the effort to establish the Communist International (Comintern, or "Third International").
 Welcoming the Asian delegates at a public rally on December 5, he voiced his hope for a socialist revolution in France, and suggested that the Communist Group take over representation of French interests in Moscow.
 He was then dispatched, together with others, to assist the German revolutionary soviets, setting up Bolshevik "academies" in Berlin, Hamburg and Bremen.
 In March 1919, Sadoul was a co-founder of the Comintern, representing a still-to-be-born French Communist Party (PCF) at the International's first-ever meeting, and forfeiting his SFIO mandate.
 In his speech there, he attacked the reformist leaders of French socialism, including Longuet, Alphonse Merrheim and Léon Jouhaux.
 Overall, his activity was minimal, as he could speak neither Russian nor German (the two working languages of the Comintern).

 Confirmed as the new leader, Sadoul was seconded by Henri Guilbeaux, who nevertheless resented his "Bonapartism" and complained that it was splitting the Communist Group.
 Serge recalls that the Group's was "completely demoralized" by the Guilbeaux–Sadoul conflict.
 He contrasts the two as irreconcilable characters: Guilbeaux was a "failure", while Sadoul embodied "a great charmer, a splendid raconteur, a sybarite, and a cool careerist to boot."
 Later that year, his Thomas diaries were published by Éditions de la Sirène of Paris, as Notes sur la révolution bolchévique ("Notes on the Bolshevik Revolution")—with prefaces by Thomas and Henri Barbusse.
 The publication was advised by Lenin himself, after copies of the letters had been seized from Sadoul during a random house-search.
 Nevertheless, as a record of Russian life under communism, the Notes received a chilly response in both France and Switzerland.